fboender/whatswrong/README.md

 Put the file in the `scans/` directory, and Whatswrong will automatically detect it.

+Scanners should return an iterable (tuple, list) with two elements:

+    (STATUS_CODE, MESSAGE)

+The following status codes are available:

+* **`scanner.FAIL`**: The test failed, meaning something with your system is wrong.
+For instance, if you're scanning whether ntpd is installed, and it is not installed, you should return `scanner.FAIL`.
+* **`scanner.PASS`**: The test passed, meaning everything is alright for this test.
+For instance, if you're scanning whether ntpd is installed, and it is installed, you should return `scanner.PASS`.
+* **`scanner.ERROR`**: The scan ran into an error which caused it to not be able to complete the test.
+It is not indicative that the test passed or failed, but that the test did not run properly.
+This can be any raised Exception, or the scan can return the status directly if it is able to detect the problem.
+Applicable situations are not enough permissions, unexpected failures, missing libraries, etc. This status should *not* be returned if the scan *shouldn't* be run (e.g. you're scanning for PHP misconfigurations, but the system doesn't have PHP).
+In principle, the error should be fixed by the user and the test ran again.
+* **`scanner.NA`**: Not available: The test does not apply to this system, so it was skipped.
+E.g. when you're scanning for PHP misconfigurations, but the system does not have PHP installed.

 Things to be aware of when writing new scans:

 * Scans may raise an exception, but only *inside* of the `scan()` method.